-The Church of Scientology is also being sued by Danny’s three accusers for allegedly helping him cover up the alleged rapes.
+The Church of Scientology was also sued by Danny’s three accusers for allegedly helping him cover up the alleged rapes.
 They allegedly claimed in the lawsuit that they were “victims of fair game attacks” after they went to the police, according to Variety.
-The U.S. Supreme Court officially denied the church’s appeal on the case on Oct.
-7, per Variety, and the case against the church will go forward in civil court.
+The U.S. Supreme Court officially denied the church’s appeal on the case in October 2022, per Variety

 4. Danny is married and has a daughter.

-He began dating model and fellow Scientologist Bijou Phillips, 42, in 2005.
+He began dating model and fellow Scientologist Bijou Phillips, 43, in 2005.
 She is the daughter of the late The Mamas and the Papas musician/songwriter John Phillips and actress Geneviève Waïte.
 Danny and Bijou married in 2011 and welcomed their first and only child, daughter Fiona on Feb.
 14, 2014.
-On June 12, 2020, Bijou shared an Instagram family photo showing Fiona in a cap and gown after graduating from kindergarten.
-Bijou deleted her IG account on June 17, following the D.A.’s charges against Danny.
+Bijou supported her husband during his trial.

-5. Danny has strongly denied the rape accusations against him.
+5. Danny strongly denied the rape accusations against him.

 Upon being let go from The Ranch in Dec.
 2017, Danny released a statement that read: “From day one, I have denied the outrageous allegations against me.
 Law enforcement investigated these claims more than 15 years ago and determined them to be without merit.
 I have never been charged with a crime, let alone convicted of one.
 In this country, you are presumed innocent until proven guilty.
 However, in the current climate, it seems as if you are presumed guilty the moment you are accused.
 I understand and look forward to clearing my name once and for all.”